samakhov/staruml-gitbook/developing-extensions/getting-started.md

 ## Application Context

 To write an extension with Javascript, you need to use StarUML's open APIs.
 You can use most of API functions via the application context object `app`.
-The `app` includes objects providing useful APIs for commands, menus, keymaps, preferences, factory, dialogs, etc. For more about `app` object, see [-- FIXME -- API Reference](http://...).
+The `app` includes objects providing useful APIs for commands, menus, keymaps, preferences, factory, dialogs, etc. For more about `app` object, see [API Reference](http://staruml.io/reference/3.0.0/api).

 > __Note__
 >